nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **9. Comprehensive Language Support**

-**Currently:** KnottyPlanners support names in English language without special characters such as "^" or non-English names.
+**Currently:** KnottyPlanners supports names in English language without special characters such as "^" or non-English names.

 **Plan:** To have a more comprehensive language allowance for names with special characters and non-English names, making KnottyPlanners more inclusive.
 To maintain checks for incorrect entry of data, KnottyPlanners will then prompt the user if special characters have been used.